 Is HVAC a Hard Career?

-While HVAC can be physically demanding, it can still be quite gratifying.
-As a technician you’ll need to be able to:
+While HVAC can be physically demanding, it can also be very rewarding.
+As a technician should be able to:

-- Work in awkward settings, including tight or dirty spaces.
+- Work in awkward settings, like tight or messy spaces.

-- Work evenings, weekends and overtime during peak demand.
+- Work evenings, weekends and overtime around peak demand.

 It’s a smart career if you would like to: